 Bryan earned a Bachelor of Science in Finance and Management from the University of Virginia, McIntire School of Commerce and a Master of Business Administration from Harvard Business School.

 Senior Vice President, Panera to You

-Wegiel earned a Master of Arts in Law and Diplomacy with a concentration in International Business from The Fletcher School of Law and Diplomacy, and a Bachelor of Arts in Political Science from Tufts University.
+Dan earned a Bachelor of Arts in Political Science from Tufts University and a Master of Arts in Law and Diplomacy with a concentration in International Business from The Fletcher School of Law and Diplomacy.